Let’s Get Rolling: Cycle for health at every age

 I really enjoy biking because it allows me to be outside with my family doing something healthy.
 I’ve also had a couple of knee surgeries so it allows me to get good exercise without the pounding on my joints.
 The exercise component has prompted my participation in spinning classes.

-Q: What is cycling so great for virtually any age or ability?
+Q: Why is cycling so great for virtually any age or ability?

 Owning a bicycle as a kid means freedom.
 They can ride to a friend’s house or school and not be dependent on parents to get them there.
 Multiple studies suggest kids who ride their bike to school are less likely to be overweight.
 As young adults, cycling is both healthy and inexpensive.
 Many young adults start racing to enjoy the competition.
 Before I had kids, I used to enjoy riding with my friends both on and off road.